 Victoria came to the British throne in 1837 at the age of 18.
 Her predecessors, George III, George IV, and William IV had been unimpressive kings, and they had impaired the reputation of the monarchy.
-By her authority and her example, Victoria restored its reputation and dignity and embodied, represented, the era’s mood and moral improvement.
+By her authority and her example, Victoria restored its reputation and dignity, embodying the era’s mood and moral improvement.
 Along with her husband, Prince Albert of Saxe-Coburg-Gotha, whom she married in 1840, Victoria made the most of what limited political power and influence the monarchy still retained within the British constitutional monarchy system.
 She communicated regularly throughout her entire reign with her Prime Ministers.
 She also bore nine children and enjoyed many of the advantages of the industrial society in which she was living.

 Learn more about the upper and middle class woman